rachj14/credit-risk-classification/README.md

 - Recall score: 0.89 - A high recall indicates that the model is good at identifying positive instances (healthy loans), even if it means more false positives (risk loans predicted as healthy loans).

 ## Summary:
+I would recommend this model as there is a fairly high precision and recall score, but would require further verification of the loans to determine if they are healthy or at risk of defaulting.
+Predicting performance depends on the problem trying to be solved - in this instance, it would probably be just as important identifying at-risk loans that are appearing as healthy loans (as you don't want to approve a loan that appears healthy but is actually at-risk of defaulting), as it is to identify healthy loans that are appearing as at-risk loans (as you don't want to observe and not approve a loan that is actually healthy but is appearing as at-risk).